 This bill establishes a new "school generational account" as a permanent fund within the existing permanent land fund in Wyoming.
 The account is designed to serve as a long-term financial resource for schools, aiming to counteract declining future revenues by utilizing investment strategies that historically yield higher returns.
-The bill outlines specific investment guidelines, requiring that the account's risk profile align with a reference portfolio consisting of 85% global equities and 15% domestic fixed income.
-Additionally, it mandates that earnings from the account be deposited into a "school generational income account" and can only be expended for public school foundation program purposes, following a nine-year waiting period for the principal.
+The bill outlines that the account's earnings will be deposited into a "school generational income account" and can only be appropriated for educational purposes as authorized under the public school foundation program.
+Additionally, it mandates that earnings from the account cannot be expended until at least nine years after the funds are credited, ensuring a long-term investment approach.

 Statutes affected: 25LSO-0278 v0.3: 9-4-716